 package.jsonin your project repo (the codebase you're implementing your design system in).
 The exact file contents below:

-Generating your token
+Generating and verifying your GitHub token

 - You will need to add an env variable of